 ‘Big Mouth’ is an American adult animated web television series which airs on Netflix.
 Created by Nick Kroll, Andrew Goldberg, Mark Levin, and Jennifer Flackett, the animated series is loosely based on Kroll and Goldberg’s hormone-fuelled teenage years and misadventures growing up in Westchester County, New York.
 The show follows a group of middle school students whose lives are upended when they hit puberty.

-‘Big Mouth’ is a rather recent show, and Season 1 first made its way to viewers’ screens on September 29, 2017.
+‘Big Mouth’ Season 1 first made its way to viewers’ screens on September 29, 2017.
 The first season received enormous praise from critics and audiences alike, and the show was renewed promptly.
 A year later, on October 5, 2018, Season 2 of ‘Big Mouth’ aired and was again praised far and wide.
-Since then, fans have been clamoring for a third season, which has been announced and is en route to your screen.
-Here’s everything you need to know about Season 3.
+A year later ‘Big Mouth’ Season 3 premiered in October, 2019.
+Now, the question is, will there be Big Mouth Season 4?

 Big Mouth Cast: Who’s in it?